BenchAtTheSea/SwagDoc/README.md

 4. Set your configuration in .env, this is not strictly required, as you can pass ovveride it by providing arguments when running swagdock, but could save you some time

 ## Environment configuration
+Create a new file named ".env", you can copy or rename "template.env".
+Set the following variables as per your needs.

+Ideally you can use defaults and only set the url to your swagger instance json configuration and everything should work.

 | Entry | Description | Default |
 | --- | --- | --- |
 | DEFAULT_OUTPUT_FOLDER | path to folder that will contain the outputs |  "_output"|